YuAo/YUGLTransition/README.md

 There're some ready-to-use transition effects, like ripple, swap, doorway, flash, flyeye, etc. And it allows you to create your own custom transitions by providing your custom transition filter.

+##Performance

+Performance varies with devices and the filter you choose (the custom shader you write).

+For instance, iPhone 4 is capable of performing a full-screen transition with flash transition filter, but it's hard for it to perform the transition with swap filter.

+In general, __iPhone 4s__ is capable of playing with all the transition filters currently in this project.

+*Note:* The performance of a transition on a real device usually improves, compared to that on the simulator.

 ##Usage

 ###YUGLViewTransition